dmuller189/C-Process-API-Tutorial/README.md

 A process a running program.
-Loaded from disk onto memory, a process is the execution of a set of instruction, and holds a memory address space, register values, and other information needed to run.

-Consider this diagram of the C memory model.
+Loaded from disk onto memory, a process is the execution of a set of instruction, and holds a memory address space, **register** values, and other information needed to run, such as execution **threads** and metadata.
+Before we get deeper into process details and how to work with them in C, consider this diagram of the C memory model.

 <img align="right" src="./media/memoryLayoutC.jpg" width="400px" alt="picture">

+A program's memory model is the layout and discription any of memory usage, and likewise allows the compiler to perform code optimizations to boost runtime performance.

 The main components of the C memory model are: